PACT Act Toxic Exposure VA Benefits Bill Explained

-- Expand VA health care eligibility to post-9/11 combat veterans, which is estimated to include more than 5 million toxic-exposed veterans
+- Expands VA health care eligibility to post-9/11 combat veterans, which is estimated to include more than 5 million toxic-exposed veterans.

-- Create a framework for the establishment of future presumptions of service connection related to toxic exposure
+- Creates a framework for the establishment of future presumptions of service connection related to toxic exposure.

-- Add 23 burn pit and toxic exposure-related conditions to VA’s list of service presumptions, including hypertension
+- Adds 23 burn pit and toxic exposure-related conditions to VA’s list of service presumptions, including hypertension.

-- Expand presumptions related to Agent Orange exposure to include Thailand, Cambodia, Laos, Guam, American Samoa, and Johnston Atoll as locations where in VA will concede Agent Orange exposure
+- Expands presumptions related to Agent Orange exposure to include Thailand, Cambodia, Laos, Guam, American Samoa, and Johnston Atoll as locations where in VA will concede Agent Orange exposure.

-- Improve VA’s resources and training for toxic-exposed veterans
+- Improves VA’s resources and training for toxic-exposed veterans.

-- Invest in VA claims processing, VA’s workforce, and VA health care facilities
+- Invests in VA claims processing, VA’s workforce, and VA health care facilities.

 Breaking Down the Honoring Our PACT Act